jnki/nano-stream-tip/README.md

 # Frontend Config

+The frontend is the images folder and the index.html.<br>
-You can edit and style index.html as you see fit!
+You can edit and style index.html, and add images/logos as you see fit!

 ### You'll certainly need to change the following line:<br>
 `const backendURL = "https://api.jenoki.net"; // Change this to wherever you're hosting your backend.`